 Abstract

-This document provides guidelines how risk management (identification, analysis, response and control) will be conducted in EGI-Engage project.
-It also provides result of first re-assessment of the probability and impact of risks identified during project proposal phase and proposed response, as well as result of new risk identification.
+This document provides guidelines on how risk management (identification, analysis, response and control) will be conducted in EGI-Engage project.
+It also provides the results of the first re-assessment of the probability and impact of risks identified during the project proposal phase and the proposed response, as well as the result of new risk identification activities.

 COPYRIGHT NOTICE